workbooks/client_lib/ruby/README.markdown

    )
 </code></pre>

-If you omit the api_key above you will instead need to use `login()` to establish a session and receive a cookie.
+If you omit the api_key above you will instead need to use `login()` to establish a session.

 ### login()